snok/container-retention-policy/new_readme.md

 This is a [container github action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).

+TODO: WHat about reuploads?
+Can we use created-at?

+TODO: Specify that keep-at-least means to keep `n` package versions for each package, after it has satisfied filters.

 - [ ] Add note about keep_at_least keeping `n` number of package versions per image, and that it will prioritize keeping newer versions

 - [ ] Add explanation of what an image version is